The first time I led worship was in a small group.

 If you follow this point then you’ll be ahead of the game than over 90% of worship leaders.

-We might say a prayer, or encourage the people in the group with some insight into what the song means – but most of the time we’re just making it up as we go along.
+We might say a prayer, share a Bible verse on worship or encourage the people in the group with some insight into what the song means – but most of the time we’re just making it up as we go along.

 Speaking in between worship songs can really help people focus their faith and engage on a higher level but please plan what you’re going to say.

-You could share interesting facts about the song: what the song means to you personally, read a verse from Psalms or pray a prayer, just know ahead of time what you’re going to say and please don’t talk for too long.
+You could share interesting facts about the song.
+Maybe talk about what the song means to you personally, read a verse from Psalms or pray, just know ahead of time what you’re going to say and please don’t talk for too long.

 Remember that the goal of leading worship in your small group is to help people connect with God; to help people to worship Him with all of their heart and encounter Him so they’ll be changed.